Business Analytics Certificate

 - Leverage enterprise platforms and tools from IBM, Microsoft, SAP, SAS, and Teradata

-- Complete 12 hours of graduate coursework over 2 semesters with an option to transition into the Professional MIS degree program upon completion
+- Complete 12 hours of graduate coursework over 2 semesters with an option to transition into the Professional MIS program or the Professional Master of Applied Business Analytics program upon completion

 Our multiple enterprise systems platforms coupled with large, real-world datasets play a very important role in the curricula at the Walton College.